We have written before about using cease and desist letters to prevent others from infringing on your intellectual property.

 Having secured registration for “Lone Wolf”, this successful craft brewery, founded by James Watt and Martin Dickie, sent a cease and desist letter to the owner of a bar in Birmingham which opened using the same name.
 As well as asking for the bar to stop using the name, the letter also demanded costs and damages.

-The bar, staggered by the level of aggression toward it went public.
-A social media campaign was picked up by local and national press.
+The bar, staggered by the level of aggression towards it, went public.
+The local and national press picked up on the bar’s social media campaign.
 Questions were asked about how Brew Dog had lost its way.
-Far from the image of anarchic punk brewer’s doing things their way they had in fact become rather corporate.
+Far from the image of an anarchic punk brewery doing things their own way, they had, in fact, become rather corporate.
 When the media storm hit, Brew Dog did its best to repair the damage.
-However, their efforts were not successful and the damage done has endured.
+However, their efforts were not successful, and the damage done has endured.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.